 Alternatively, you could skip the bright colours and go for muted shades of grey and slick black instead.
 This L-shaped kitchen is modern and simple with grey cabinetry, black benchtops, touches of stainless steel, and black appliances.
 Grey cabinetry is actually having a bit of a moment when it comes to kitchen interior design, as it allows people to embrace either lighter or darker finishes.
 You’ll be surprised how creative you can be in a grey kitchen.

 There you have it, 25+ L-shaped kitchen designs that cater to any taste and style.
 I hope this has shown you that there are so many ways to dress up an L-shaped kitchen.
-There are the rustic timber and farmhouse vibe, then there’s the modern kitchen design, there’s the Scandinavian minimal approach, and then there’s a whole lot of designs in between!
+There are the rustic timber and farmhouse vibes, then there’s the modern kitchen design, there’s the Scandinavian minimal approach, and then there’s a whole lot of designs in between!

 Now, the choice is yours.
 Which design will you go with?
 I’d love to hear about which style you liked the most.
 Comment and share below!